 Trillium Gold and Pacton Gold Combine to Create Dominant Strategic Land Position in Red Lake

-VANCOUVER, British Columbia, March 16, 2023 (GLOBE NEWSWIRE) -- Trillium Gold Mines Inc. (TSXV: TGM, FRA: 0702) (“Trillium”) and Pacton Gold Inc. (TSXV: PAC, OTC: PACXF, FSE: 2NKM) (“Pacton”) are pleased to announce that they have entered into an arrangement agreement dated March 15, 2023 (the “Agreement”) to combine the two companies to create the leading gold explorer and dominant strategic land holder, over 15 projects covering over 1,260 km2 in the prolific Red Lake Mining District of Northern Ontario (the “Transaction”).
+VANCOUVER, BC / ACCESSWIRE / March 16, 2023 / Trillium Gold Mines Inc. TGM(FRA:0702) ("Trillium") and Pacton Gold Inc. PACPACXF(FSE:2NKM) ("Pacton") are pleased to announce that they have entered into an arrangement agreement dated March 15, 2023 (the "Agreement") to combine the two companies to create the leading gold explorer and dominant strategic land holder, over 15 projects covering over 1,260 km2 in the prolific Red Lake Mining District of Northern Ontario (the "Transaction").

 Under the terms of the Agreement, Trillium and Pacton will merge on an at-market basis, with each common shareholder of Pacton (each, a "Pacton Shareholder") entitled to receive 1.275 common shares of Trillium (each whole such common share, a "Trillium Share") in exchange for each Pacton common share held (each, a "Pacton Share").
 Upon completion of the Transaction, existing Trillium and Pacton shareholders will own 53% and 47%, respectively, of the combined company.